Time: 10:30 a.m. - noon

 (Registration closes one week prior to event date)

-2018 Dates and Topics:
+2019 Dates and Topics:

-April 10 – Turtles and other Reptiles
+January 8 – Turtles and other Reptiles

-October 9 – Do Bears have Spectacles?
+October 8 – Do Bears have Spectacles?

-November 13 – All About Birds
+November 12 – All About Birds of Prey

 This is a very diverse group of animals with interesting methods of survival.

 December 10 – Enrichment for Our Animals

 Learn about the createive ways we enrich the lives of our Zoo animals.
 This program will take place in the Jungle Lab inside The RainForest.